Ou Medicine

 The correct answer is

 The pituitary gland releases this hormone to stimulate the ovaries to release follicles, or eggs.
-A blood test that measures the hormone, along with symptoms such as hot flashes and period cessation, confirms perimenopause—the stage just before menopause.
+A blood test that measures the hormone, along with symptoms such as hot flashes and your period ending, confirms perimenopause—the stage just before menopause.

 A.